-Define Storage Classes, Memory Sections, and Function Templates for Software Architecture
+Define Service Interfaces, Storage Classes, Memory Sections, and Function Templates for Software Architecture

 Create Code Definitions for Use in the Code Mappings Editor

-When you create definitions in an Embedded Coder Dictionary, decide where to store the definitions by considering how you intend to use them.
-This table lists where to store the code definitions and how to use Simulink® data dictionaries.
+When you create definitions in an Embedded Coder Dictionary, decide where to save the definitions by considering how you intend to use the definitions and the type of code interface configuration.
+This table lists where to store the code definitions.

 To use an Embedded Coder Dictionary and for its limitations with respect to code generation definitions, see Embedded Coder Dictionary.